nathan-fiscaletti/galago/tutorials/apache.md

-# Running Galago with Apache on Ubuntu
+# Running GalaGo with Apache on Ubuntu

-You can easily configure Galago to run with Apache if you so wish.
+You can easily configure GalaGo to run with Apache if you so wish.
 To do this, you will need to follow the instructions laid out below.

 ## Overview